 Proposals will be accepted for collaborative research in areas at the intersection of NSF/SBE and RCUK remits.
 The primary UK Research Councils participating in this activity are the ESRC, the Arts and Humanities Research Council (AHRC), and the Biotechnology and Biological Sciences Research Council (BBSRC).

 Proposers should review the programmes supported through NSF/SBE and through the relevant UK Research Council(s) for further information on what areas of research are eligible for support through this activity.

 Proposals are expected to adhere to the proposal sizes and durations for the relevant UK Research Council(s) and SBE programme(s) from which funding is sought.
 Collaborative research proposals may be submitted in any disciplinary or interdisciplinary area which falls within the remit of the AHRC, BBSRC and/or ESRC, and NSF/SBE.

 This Lead Agency Agreement is two-way and as such proposals may be submitted to either NSF/SBE (via FastLane) or one of the three participating Research Councils (via Je-S, depending on the remit of the proposed research).

 The lead agency should be decided on the basis of where the largest proportion of research lies (financially).
 Where the ESRC is the lead agency, applicants are required to submit proposals via Je-S in accordance with the requirements outlined in the ESRC Research Funding Guide.

-The MoU expires on 18 June 2018 but please note we are currently working with NSF colleagues to extend and revise the MoU in order to reflect the changes caused by the creation of UK Research and Innovation (UKRI).
+The MoU expired on 18 June 2018 but we are currently working with NSF colleagues to extend and revise the MoU to reflect the changes following the creation of UK Research and Innovation (UKRI).